Ecrypty/florijncoinmnb/README-old.md

     - The API ask you PIN(or PASSPHRASE) when first connected or a transaction requested

-###### Q : Is there any privacy concern when using `remote dashd/rpc service by you`
+###### Q : Is there any privacy concern when using `remote florijncoind/rpc service by you`
-    - dashmnb use rpc command to get a blockchain info.
+    - florijncoinmnb use rpc command to get a blockchain info.
     - rpc command are following, and no logging occur on rpc command
 ```
     decoderawtransaction --> to get a transaction is correct